shuttle-hq/shuttle/DEVELOPING.md

 setting up a Stripe account and generating a test API key.
 Auth can still be initialised and used without a Stripe secret key, but it will fail when retrieving a user, and when we'll verify the subscription validity.

+## Testing PostHog Integration

+We use PostHog to track how users interact with Shuttle platform.
+The `POSTHOG_KEY` environment variable should be set to test sending events to PostHog.

 ## Running Tests

 Shuttle has reasonable test coverage - and we are working on improving this